 "I literally cannot believe you're here," I blurted out, handing her a beer.
 Looking back, it was a ridiculous thing to say, but I was so nervous, I couldn't process anything else.

-I truly don't remember much else of our conversation at the bar, which then moved to a fried chicken place, and the car on the way back to my friend's apartment to have another beer… because all I could do was think about what in the hell was happening.
+I truly don't remember much else of our conversation at the bar, which then moved to a fried chicken place, and the car on the way back to my friend's apartment to have another beer… because all I could do was think about what in the heck was happening.

 I was still wildly nervous, overthinking and overcompensating by making strange jokes or keeping my mouth shut and saying very little.